ivyostosh/personal-site/src/data/about.md

 \
 By that time, I have finished my undergraduate and graduate education in accounting, got my CPA license, and started to work at a CPA firm.
-Regardless, I made up my mind to pursue a career in Data Engineering instead.
+Regardless, I made up my mind to pursue a career in Software Engineering instead.
 Why?
 I came to realize nothing else in my career beats the excitement of building a good piece of software, solving a hard problem, and optimizing a lengthy process.\
 \